ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/true_stats_injection.md

 # TrueStats Injection

 ## What is the TrueStats script?
 The TrueStats script allows NS8 to accurately track a user's journey through a client website by firing AJAX calls to NS8's Protect servers based on events (e.g. the page loading).
-The script renders with the required configuratio and initial call set-up in the response of the script request.
+The script renders with the required configuration and initial call set-up in the response of the script request.
 Below is an example of what the TrueStats script looks like when successfully delivered:
 ```js
 if (!Aggregator){var Aggregator=function(o){
     var d=document,p=Aggregator.prototype;this.options=o;this.q=[];d.cookie='__na_c=1';p.p=function(c){return function(){